RTBHOUSE/kafka-workers/README.md

 Kafka Workers is a client library which unifies records consuming from Kafka and processing them by user-defined WorkerTasks.
 It provides:
  - higher level of distribution because of sub-partitioning defined by **WorkerPartitioner**,
- - tighter control of offsets commits to Kafka applied by **RecordStatusObserver**,
+ - tighter control of offsets commits to Kafka applied by **StatusObserver**,
  - possibility to pause and resume processing by **WorkerTask** for given partition,
  - at-least-once state and output semantics,
  - backpressure,